How to care for your Herbs

 Your Oregano Plant will do best in temperatures between 60-90 degrees.

-Oregano is non-toxic.
-However, it is meant to be eaten by humans and not pets.
+Oregano is toxic to pets.
+It is meant to be eaten by humans and not pets.

 Cut your Oregano at any point to enjoy it.
 Simply cut off the top of the plant, and it will regrow new leaves from that point.
 Do not worry about harming the plant, as cutting actually encourages new growth.